shawwwn/sbox/README.md

 * **-B | --seccomp-blacklist SYSCALLS**

-    Deny syscall that are in list SYSCALLS inside sandbox via `seccomp`.\
+    Deny syscalls that are in list SYSCALLS inside sandbox via `seccomp`.\
     List SYSCALLS has a format of `'syscall1,syscall2,syscall3'` (no space in between function names).\
     Please refer to *Note* section for default syscall blacklist.

+* **-D | --cap-drop CAPS**

+    Drop capabilities that are in list CAPS inside sandbox.\
+    List CAPS has a format of `'cap1,cap2,cap3'` (no space in between cap names).\
+    Please refer to *Note* section for default capability drop-list.

 * **-j | --join**